Akhilakolla2207/Waze-statistics-project/README.md

-Conducting hypothesis test on waze daataset using python.
+Descriptive analysis and conducting hypothesis test on waze daataset using python.